Knife Sharpening Workshop

 What it’s about:

 This is a practical, hands-on workshop focused on helping you take care of the knives you already own.
-You’ll learn to sharpen them properly and confidently at home—no gimmicks, no mystery, just solid technique.
+You’ll learn to sharpen them properly and confidently at home.

-We’ll kick off with a bit of theory to help you understand what’s actually happening at the edge—blade angles, edge geometry, and why a burr matters.
+We’ll kick off with a bit of theory to help you understand what’s actually happening at the edge—blade angles and edge geometry.
 Then I’ll demonstrate the process on a stone, and the rest of the session is yours: sharpening your own knives with step-by-step guidance from me throughout.

 What you’ll take home: